isa-ulisboa/greends-fads-exercises/fads_ex_03_github_collaboration.md

 4.4.
 Add, commit and pull the merged file to the online repository.

+## 5. Submit your update repository to review
+>
+> Submit the URL of your forked GitHub repository to Moodle at [Exercise 3 submission](https://elearning.ulisboa.pt/mod/questionnaire/view.php?id=468434).
+Do this only after you push your local repository to the remote GitHub repository.

 ## Wrap-up

 In this exercise, we learned the very basics to use git and GitHub: